awabc/ESP32-Keypad/README.md

 <h2>Project Overview</h2>
 <p>
-This project is a custom 12-key numpad built around the ESP32-S3-WROOM-1 module.
+This project is a custom 12-key numpad built around the ESP32-S3-WROOM-1 module, developped as a project to learn about pcb design.
 The system supports both Bluetooth Low Energy (BLE) HID and USB HID operation, allowing it to function as a standalone wireless or wired keyboard.
 </p>